Running DaVinci Resolve Studio on Debian GNU/Linux, Ubuntu, Devuan GNU+Linux

 The cause are hardcoded SSL-related paths in the application which are set to the values valid for RedHat-based systems.

-To correct the issue, two symlinks are needed:
+To correct the issue on Debian-based systems, two symlinks are needed:

 cd /etc/pki